Humane-AI-RUG/humane-ai-rug.github.io/Meta/Editing notes.md

 - Only use alphanumeric characters in page titles / filenames.
 Otherwise, linking and rendering errors may occur.
 - Folders should always contain at least 1 Markdown file, otherwise breadcrumb navigation doesn't work.
+- Use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to automatically check and fix Markdown issues.
+You only need to run ``markdownlint --fix ./`` in the project folder.
+No further configuration is necessary.